In yet another record incursion, China sends 56 fighter jets into Taiwan’s defense zone.

 Beijing has began sending huge sorties into Taiwan’s defense zone in the last two years to indicate discontent at important moments – and to keep Taipei’s aging fighter fleet taxed on a regular basis.

-Since Friday, when Beijing celebrated its National Day with its largest aerial show of force, buzzing the island with 38 planes, around 150 Chinese warplanes had entered Taiwan’s ADIZ.
+Since Friday, when Beijing commemorated its National Day with its then-largest aerial display of force, buzzing the island with 38 planes, around 150 Chinese warplanes had breached Taiwan’s ADIZ.

 This was followed by a second incursion by 39 planes on Saturday, which drew Washington’s ire.

-“The United States is deeply concerned by the People’s Republic of China’s provocative military activity near Taiwan, which is destabilizing, risks miscalculations, and jeopardizes regional peace and stability,” said US State Department spokesman Ned Price in a statement on Sunday.
+The United States is “extremely worried” about Beijing’s “provocative” steps, according to State Department spokesman Ned Price.

+Price told reporters, “This action is destabilizing, it risks miscalculation, and it affects regional peace and security.”

-“We call on Beijing to stop using military, diplomatic, and economic pressure to coerce Taiwan.”
+He called the US commitment to Taiwan “rock-solid,” saying, “We firmly urge Beijing to quit its military, diplomatic, and economic pressure and coercion against Taiwan.”

-China’s foreign ministry retaliated on Monday, accusing the United States of sending a “extremely inappropriate and reckless signal” by selling arms to Taipei and sending warships into the Taiwan Strait.
+On Monday, China’s foreign ministry accused the United States of sending a “extremely inappropriate and reckless signal” by selling arms to Taipei and sending warships to the Taiwan Strait.

-“The United States should mend its errors and steadfastly adhere to the ‘one China Principle’… Handle Taiwan with caution and prudence.
+“The United States should mend its errors and steadfastly adhere to the ‘one China Principle’… Handle the situation with caution and prudence.
 Brief News from Washington Newsday.